Crio-Bytes/Web/CSS Flexbox/README.md

 </details>

-Your final result should look something like this:
+**Your final result should look something like this:**

 <p align="center"><img src="images/Activity-5/Preview.gif"/></p>

+> You can refer to `images/Activity-5/output/PNG` as well to view your final responsive web design.

 ## CONCLUSION